Chronically late people typically:

 Sleepers’ morning fatigue makes them silence the alarm and go back to sleep.

-Preparation Avoiders, Transit Avoiders and Destination Avoiders drag their feet when they think about what’s to come.
-They may decide to postpone departure.
+Preparation Avoiders, Transit Avoiders and Destination Avoiders feel negative emotions that make them drag their feet.
+Transit and destination avoiders may decide to postpone departure.

 Speeders overestimate how much time they can save by speeding up tasks.